Azure/bicep-types-az/generated/mediaservices/microsoft.media/2018-03-30-preview/types.md

 ## ContentKeyPolicyPlayReadyContentKeyLocation
 * **Discriminator**: @odata.type
 ### Base Properties
-### ContentKeyPolicyPlayReadyContentEncryptionKeyFromHeader
+### #Microsoft.Media.ContentKeyPolicyPlayReadyContentEncryptionKeyFromHeader
 #### Properties
-* **@odata.type**: '#Microsoft.Media.ContentKeyPolicyPlayReadyContentEncryptionKeyFromHeader' (Required): The discriminator for derived types.
+* **@odata.type**: '#Microsoft.Media.ContentKeyPolicyPlayReadyContentEncryptionKeyFromHeader' (Required): Specifies that the content key ID is in the PlayReady header.

-### ContentKeyPolicyPlayReadyContentEncryptionKeyFromKeyIdentifier
+### #Microsoft.Media.ContentKeyPolicyPlayReadyContentEncryptionKeyFromKeyIdentifier
 #### Properties
-* **@odata.type**: '#Microsoft.Media.ContentKeyPolicyPlayReadyContentEncryptionKeyFromKeyIdentifier' (Required): The discriminator for derived types.
+* **@odata.type**: '#Microsoft.Media.ContentKeyPolicyPlayReadyContentEncryptionKeyFromKeyIdentifier' (Required): Specifies that the content key ID is specified in the PlayReady configuration.
 * **keyId**: string (Required): The content key ID.

-## ContentKeyPolicyPlayReadyContentEncryptionKeyFromHeader
+## #Microsoft.Media.ContentKeyPolicyPlayReadyContentEncryptionKeyFromHeader
 ### Properties
-* **@odata.type**: '#Microsoft.Media.ContentKeyPolicyPlayReadyContentEncryptionKeyFromHeader' (Required): The discriminator for derived types.
+* **@odata.type**: '#Microsoft.Media.ContentKeyPolicyPlayReadyContentEncryptionKeyFromHeader' (Required): Specifies that the content key ID is in the PlayReady header.

-## ContentKeyPolicyPlayReadyContentEncryptionKeyFromKeyIdentifier
+## #Microsoft.Media.ContentKeyPolicyPlayReadyContentEncryptionKeyFromKeyIdentifier
 ### Properties
-* **@odata.type**: '#Microsoft.Media.ContentKeyPolicyPlayReadyContentEncryptionKeyFromKeyIdentifier' (Required): The discriminator for derived types.
+* **@odata.type**: '#Microsoft.Media.ContentKeyPolicyPlayReadyContentEncryptionKeyFromKeyIdentifier' (Required): Specifies that the content key ID is specified in the PlayReady configuration.
 * **keyId**: string (Required): The content key ID.

 ## ContentKeyPolicyPlayReadyPlayRight